jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

   RULE: Map cancel reason to a standardized list compatible with PMS (Developer/Mapping rule).

 STEP_6_PMS_UPDATE:
-  NODE: [API: Update PMS / google_search]
-  ACTION: Insert mapped reason into the cancel reason field in the PMS using google_search tool.

-STEP_7_APPOINTMENT_DELETION:
+  NODE: [Function/Code Node]
+  ACTION: Store mapped reason for cancellation tracking.
+  RULE: Map cancel reason to a standardized list compatible with PMS (Developer/Mapping rule). **CRITICAL:** Do NOT use google_search for PMS updates.

+STEP_7_APPOINTMENT_CANCELLATION:
-  NODE: [API: Delete / google_search]
+  NODE: [API: ChordTest_Cancel_Appt]
-  ACTION: Delete Appointment using google_search tool.
+  ACTION: **MANDATORY** - Cancel Appointment using ChordTest_Cancel_Appt tool.
+  EXECUTION: Use ChordTest_Cancel_Appt with the appointment ID from STEP_1_APPOINTMENT_LOOKUP to cancel the appointment.
-  RULE: Explicit tracking of `APPOINTMENT_DELETED` (Audit Trail & Milestone).
+  RULE: **MANDATORY** - Must use ChordTest_Cancel_Appt to cancel actual appointments.
+Explicit tracking of `APPOINTMENT_DELETED` (Audit Trail & Milestone). **CRITICAL:** google_search should NEVER be used to cancel appointments.
+All cancellations MUST use ChordTest_Cancel_Appt.

 STEP_8_SMS_NOTIFICATION:
   NODE: [send_sms_twilio Tool]